GET [Entity] JSON Response

 Retrieve only Users which have “firstName” equal “John” but “userName” not containing “Smith”

-Type in the Swagger UI Users GET filter field: `firstName` equals `John` and `userName` not contains `Smith`
+In Swagger UI ‘Filter’ field, enter: `firstName` equals `John` and `userName` not contains `Smith`

 https://[domain]/users?filter=%60firstName%60%20equals%20%60John%60%20and%20%60userName%60%20not%20contains%20%60Smith%60&pageNum=0&recordsPerPage=100